RobbieZhao/Notes/ComputerScience/Terminal.md

  - name
  - iname case-insensitive
  - mmin
    - -n modified less than n minutes ago
    - +n modified more than n minutes ago
  - mtime: like mmin but with days
+ - size
+   - +5G greater than 5GB
+   - +5M greater than 5MB
+   - +5k greater than 5k

- - `find . -type f -mmin -10` find
+ - empty: find empty files
+ - perm
+ - exec: run following commands on the results
+   - + or \; to end the command
+   - {} as placeholder
+ - maxdepth: 1 if only searching for current dir
+ -

 ## Terminal v.s.
 Bash v.s. shell